minjiacheng/FlaskWeb/readme.txt

   - restart your Azure app and you should be good to go!

-(See tutorial from Cojacfar above for a detailed guide.)
+(See tutorial at https://github.com/Cojacfar/FlaskWeb for a detailed guide.)